-We meet on the third Thursday of each month at 7:30 p.m. at the Georgetown Neighborhood Library branch of DC Public Library.
-We make copies of the books we read available at the Georgetown Neighborhood Library, so there is no need to purchase titles.
-Anyone who likes to read literary fiction and the occasional nonfiction title is welcome, as are suggestions for upcoming titles.
+The Georgetown Book Club meets on the third Thursday of the month at 7:30 p.m. at the Georgetown Neighborhood Library branch of DC Public Library to discuss primarily recent literary fiction titles and the occasional nonfiction title.
 For more information, please e-mail email@example.com or call 202-727-0232.

 Palisades Library Book Club

 During the Palisades Neighborhood Library renovation, the Palisades Book Club will meet at Georgetown Neighborhood Library, beginning March 21, 2017.

 This club meets once a month on the third Tuesday at the Palisades Neighborhood Library.
 The club reads a wide variety of fiction and nonfiction with occasional forays into poetry and plays.
 Everyone makes suggestions, and the club chooses the selection by group consensus.
 For more information, contact the library at 202-282-3139.

 Southeast Friends Book Club